nTamura/dashvotes/README.md

 # DashVotes

-DashVotes is a mobile PWA which allows users to create and vote on polls.
+Dashvotes is a mobile PWA which allows users to create and vote on polls.
 The votes will be collected and shown in a visual representation.
 You can share your (or other's) polls and get instant feedback from the results.

 <!-- ![screen](https://raw.githubusercontent.com/nTamura/dashvotes/master/public/img/screen1.png) -->